Ashipa41/MS-Excel-Data-Analysis-Project/README.md

 # MS-Excel-Data-Analysis-Project
-This project involves using MS-Excel for data analysis and building an interactive dashboard.
+This project involves using MS-Excel for data analysis and building an interactive dashboard
 # Welcome to My Excel Data Analysis Projects! 👋

 Hi there, I'm **Paul**, and I hope you're having a fantastic day! 🌟